hitokiri-mata/katacoda-courses/kubernetes-serverless/kubeless/step7.md

 This function outputs the latest release version found online for Kubeless.

-Notice all these steps were accomplished with just Kubernetes commands.
+Notice all these steps were accomplished without Kubeless commands, just Kubernetes commands.